Children's Nutrition Image

 When it comes to your children’s nutrition, zinc is an essential trace mineral, a ‘helper molecule’.
 It plays an important role in the body’s production of melanin, which functions as a protective pigment in the eye.
 Zinc also slows the effects of advanced AMD, so physicians recommend it, especially for people with a high risk of that disorder.

 The FDA has recommended an intake of 11mg of zinc daily.
-Although research has shown that those with a high risk of AMD could benefit from a higher amount.
+However, research has shown that those with a high risk of AMD could benefit from a higher amount.
 High levels of zinc can cause stomach upset, however, and can interfere with the absorption of copper.
 The best sources of zinc include raw oysters, cooked red meat, and lobster.

 Eat Smart Early